dkalpakchi/SweCTRL-Mini/README.md

 - [ ] May 1st -- release of the full version of the code for training and evaluating the model
 - [ ] May 3rd -- publishing the website for the model with the interface to search in its training data
 - [ ] May 8th -- release of the model with an accompanying license
+- [ ] May 25th -- release of raw annotations for human evaluation